Capitalist Drugs and Dirty Streets

 Super Max Contracts for Teachers

 The world needs thinkers; a vital component to survival and tranquility among the human family.
 And this our demise.
 If we choose to have classes that struggle with financial independence; coupled with a small population controlling all the resources—capitalism will only flourish for the few.
+Revolution will set itself behind the scenes waiting for an opportunity to cause chaos.

 We need as a society to promote more programs and aid (i.e., governmental loans) to start new small businesses.
 This is the answer to many of the dilemmas that we face as a nation.